prasannax1/starships/README.md

 ### Deployment

-The *Aviary* does not maintain an inventory of the *Beetle* class, although it can be assembled on demand to haul cargo.
+The *Exodus* does not maintain an inventory of the *Beetle* class, although it can be assembled on demand to haul cargo.

 ## Nightingale Class